 Industry benchmarks are a fantastic tool for startups and existing businesses, but sometimes finding the data can be a challenge.
 Here are a few ways you can get the data you need:

 Wherever you get your industry benchmarks, make sure to use them to make budgeting and forecasting easier for your business.
-Just knowing how you stack up to the competition can go a long way towards helping you grow your business smarter.
+Just knowing how you stack up to the competition can go a long way toward helping you grow your business smarter.

 For more information on benchmarking your business, CFO consulting or budgeting and forecasting service, please call Darren Wendroff at 703-286-5845 or click here to schedule a free CFO Consulting call here.